Unemployed/SharpDeck/README.md

 # SharpDeck
-C# Library for a generic deck of cards
+C# Library for a generic deck of cards.
+Source is carefully designed to be efficient and simplistic, whilst following industry programming guidelines.

 ### Current functionalty includes:
 - Jokers